 As a track and field runner in middle and high school, every year I would sit down with my coach and set a series of goals for the season.
 What times would I like to run that year?
-Which races would I like to win? etc. Once we had set my goals for the year, we would create a training plan and race schedule so I could achieve those goals.
+Which races would I like to win? etc. Once we had set my goals for the year, we would create a training plan and race schedule so I could achieve those targets.

 Before I got a coach, I used to run aimlessly.
 No plan, no target races.
 I would just run in races whenever I was asked to by my club or school.
 More often than not I would end up injured and find my season ending in achieving very little.